 GeneCards Summary for KCNJ3 Gene

 KCNJ3 (Potassium Channel, Inwardly Rectifying Subfamily J, Member 3) is a Protein Coding gene.
 Diseases associated with KCNJ3 include pancreas adenocarcinoma.
-Among its related pathways are G-Beta Gamma Signaling and G Protein Signaling Pathways.
+Among its related pathways are G-Beta Gamma Signaling and Oxytocin signaling pathway.
 GO annotations related to this gene include inward rectifier potassium channel activity and G-protein activated inward rectifier potassium channel activity.
 An important paralog of this gene is KCNJ5.

 UniProtKB/Swiss-Prot for KCNJ3 Gene

 This potassium channel is controlled by G proteins.
 Inward rectifier potassium channels are characterized by a greater tendency to allow potassium to flow into the cell rather than out of it.
 Their voltage dependence is regulated by the concentration of extracellular potassium; as external potassium is raised, the voltage range of the channel opening shifts to more positive voltages.
 The inward rectification is mainly due to the blockage of outward current by internal magnesium.
 This receptor plays a crucial role in regulating the heartbeat